iconfu/svg-inject/README.md

 ## Fallback for no SVG support (IE < 9)

-SVG is widley supported by all major browsers for a very long time, still here is a simple fallback solution for no SVG support if you really need it:
+SVG is widly supported by all major browsers for a very long time, still here is a simple fallback solution for no SVG support if you really need it:

 ```html